-We got our first inflatable airplane bed for toddlers way back in 2016 and have been using that original Fly Tot inflatable airplane seat cushion plus a couple of others ever since.
-We always find a way to bring them on our long haul flights with toddlers and kids.
+We got our first inflatable airplane bed for toddlers way back in 2016 and have been using that original Fly Tot inflatable toddler airplane bed plus a couple of others ever since.
+We always find a way to bring our airplane beds for toddlers on our long haul flights, knowing it’s our best chance for a good sleep when flying with toddlers and kids.

-We sometimes feel like the extra space to bring the toddler travel beds for airplanes (plus having to carry them around for our entire trip) might not be worth it, but when flying with toddler that extra space for playing and sleeping always ends up being more that worth it.
-In the end, we never regret bringing them!
+We sometimes feel like the extra space to bring the airplane travel bed for toddlers (plus having to carry them around for our entire trip) might not be worth it, but when flying with toddler that extra space for playing and sleeping always ends up being more that worth it.
+In the end, they are one of our airplane essentials for toddlers and we never regret bringing them!

 Even just a few hours of getting a toddler to sleep on the plane (and not on our laps) is worth it to us.

 This post contains compensated links.

 In this post, we will review three of the best inflatable airplane travel beds for toddlers and kids.
 We’ll include a few of the other popular ones and how they compare.